V3getar1anCarr0t/projects/README.md

 # allthethings
-this is josh jones' info dump/brainspace
+this is my info dump/brainspace

-created 20230916142414 per uncle joe pearson's suggestion
+created 20230916142414 per uncle joe's suggestion

 I think I'm going to be using this for a good long while